Elena Esposito

 Elena Esposito (Milan 1960) is an Italian sociologist who works in the field of social systems theory.
 She teaches subjects such as general sociology, foresight, and the futures of public policy at Bielefeld University (Germany) and the University of Bologna (Italy).
 Her research is inspired by Luhmannian social systems theory.

 Education

 Elena Esposito studied sociology at the University of Bologna (1983).
-At the same university she earned a Laurea in Philosophy under the supervision of Umberto Eco (1987).
-She earned a PhD in sociology at the Bielefeld University with a thesis on the operation of observation in constructivism.
+At the same university, she earned a Laurea in Philosophy under the supervision of Umberto Eco (1987).
+She earned a PhD in sociology at Bielefeld University with a thesis on the operation of observation in constructivism.
 Her PhD supervisor was Niklas Luhmann.

 Research

 Elena Esposito's research focuses on five main topics: General systems theory, Social memory, Fashion, Finance, and Algorithms and web.

 Academic appointments

-Elena Esposito is Full Professor at the Fakultät für Soziologie of the University Bielefeld and Full Professor at the Department of Political and Social Sciences of the University of Bologna.
+Elena Esposito is a Full Professor at the Fakultät für Soziologie of the University of Bielefeld and a Full Professor at the Department of Political and Social Sciences of the University of Bologna.
 She was visiting scholar at the Max Planck Institute for the History of Science, Berlin (2017) and Niklas Luhmann Distinguished Visiting Chair in Social Theory, University Bielefeld (2015–16).
 Elena Esposito is member of the editorial board of Sociologica (since 2014).
-She was member of the board of Soziale Systeme (2000–2006).
+She was a member of the board of Soziale Systeme (2000–2006).
 She is also evaluator of the Deutscher Akademischer Austausch Dienst (DAAD) (since 2015) and advisor of the Zentrum für interdisziplinären Forschung (ZiF) of the University Bielefeld (since 2014).
-In 2019 Elena Esposito received an advanced grant by the European Research Council for the research project "The Future of Prediction: Social Consequences of Algorithmic Forecast in Insurance, Medicine and Policing" (PREDICT - ERC-2018-ADG, n.
+In 2019, Elena Esposito received an advanced grant by the European Research Council for the research project "The Future of Prediction: Social Consequences of Algorithmic Forecast in Insurance, Medicine and Policing" (PREDICT - ERC-2018-ADG, n.
 833749).

+In 2026 she was awarded the Balzan Prize for The Social Science of Digital Technology.